 Unusually, the church has been used for combined Catholic and Protestant services for the last three centuries.
 Known as “Simultaneum”, this alternation of services held within the same church was introduced in 1687 by Louis XIV.

 The French king wished to preserve certain legal rights for Catholics to hold services in Protestant churches.

-The use of Simultaneum triggered many feuds and much humiliation and Hunawihr was the scene of clashes in 1753, leading to the imprisonment of the pastor in Colmar.
+The use of Simultaneum triggered many feuds and much humiliation, and Hunawihr was the scene of clashes in 1753, leading to the pastor’s imprisonment in Colmar.